renierr/heresphere-server/README.md

 ### Streaming

 Inside the internal web Browser in HereSphere go to the Video you like to watch.
 Normally the place where the Browser player wants to start the Video.

-Click in the link server Symbol (first icon on the left from the browser URL)
+Click the link server Symbol (first icon on the left from the browser URL)

-HereSphere will conntact the link server with the current URL and the server will figure out the stream URL and send it back to HereSphere to play the stream.
+HereSphere will conntact the link server with the current URL.
+The server will figure out the stream URL and send it back to HereSphere for playback.

 If all goes right, the video should start playing.
 If nothing happens either the link server is not running or misconfigured or the URL ist not supported.

 ### Downloading

-You can try to download the current playing video by pressing the download button in the HereSphere UI.
+You can try to download the current playing video by pressing the download button from the HereSphere UI.

-B pressing download in HereSpher UI, the current playing URL is send to the link server for download in the background.
+By pressing download in HereSpher UI, the current playing URL is send to the link server for download in the background.

 You can find a link to your downloaded video from the server interface page at `http://<Link Server Address>:5000`.
 Or see the progress of the download.

 # Running from source